When Hell Freezes Over

 “The Hells Angels are so much aware of their mad-dog reputation that they take a perverse kind of pleasure in being friendly.”
 Hunter S. Thompson

-When Frank Glass pulled his Hyundai into the back lot of Barron Cannon’s pop-up yoga class, on the border of Lakewood and Cleveland, Ohio, getting out with his rolled-up mat under his arm, he was brought up short by a fleet of Harley Davidson motorcycles parked outside the door.
-Inside, he peeked into the practice space, where a mob of muscled-up bare-chested men was in awkward cross-legged poses on rental mats.
-The denim vests and jackets hanging on coat hooks bore the Hells Angels colors and moniker, red lettering displayed on a white background.
+When Frank Glass pulled his Hyundai Tucson into the back lot of Barron Cannon’s pop-up yoga class, on the border of Lakewood and Cleveland, getting out with his rolled-up mat under his arm, he was brought up short by a fleet of Harley Davidson motorcycles parked outside the door.
+Once inside, he peeked into the practice space, where a mob of muscled-up men were in awkward cross-legged poses on rental mats.
+Their denim vests and jackets hanging on coat hooks bore the Hells Angels colors and moniker, red lettering displayed on a white background.
+The bikers are sometimes called “The Red and White.”
+They are also known as “The Filthy Few.”
+Among themselves inside their club houses they are “The 81.”
+H is the eighth letter of the alphabet and A is the first letter of the alphabet, as a result 81.

-Frank took a seat, instead of taking the class, seeing he was late for it, anyway, and the room was full.
+Skulls scowled from the backs of the biker vests and jackets on the coat hooks.
+Frank gave the skulls a sidelong glance.
+He took a seat instead of taking the class, seeing he was late for it, anyway, and seeing the room was full.
 He might as well, he thought, read the book he was halfway through, and go to lunch with Barron, as they had planned, when the class was over.
 The book he was reading on his iPhone was David Halberstam’s “The Fifties.”
-Even though the Hells Angels were formed at the turn of the decade, and ran riot in the 1950s, there wasn’t anything about them in the book.
+Even though the Hells Angels were formed at the turn of that decade, and ran riot in the 1950s, there wasn’t a word about them in the book.

-In 2000, Sonny Barger, one of the sparkplugs of the gang, said, “if you’re a motorcycle rider and you’re white, you want to join the Hells Angels.
+It’s best to be a white man when applying for membership.
+In the year 2000, Sonny Barger, one of the sparkplugs of the gang, said, “if you’re a motorcycle rider and you’re white, you want to join the Hells Angels.
 If you’re black, you want to join the Dragons.
 That’s how it is whether anyone likes it or not.
-We don’t have no blacks and they don’t have no whites.”
-When asked if that might ever change, he answered, “Anything can change.
+We don’t have no blacks and they don’t have no whites.”When asked if that might ever change, he answered, “Anything can change.
 I can’t predict the future.”
-He was being sarcastic.
+He was being disingenuous.

-“Who, me?” asked Frank
+“Who, me?”
+Frank replied.

 “Yes, you,” the biker said, looming over him.

 Barron Cannon stepped out of the studio space, wearing loose black shorts and a tight-fitting Pearl Izumi jersey.
 He looked cool as a cucumber.
-Frank jumped up.

-“Missionary work,” said Barron, as unflappable and insufferable as a post-graduate in philosophy can be.
-Barron had a PhD, although he eschewed academics in favor of his own leanings, which were economic Marxism, idealistic anarchy, vegetarianism, and yoga.
-He had grown up on the other side of Lakewood, camped in a yurt in his parent’s backyard while he was in school, been briefly married, and lived in a small 80-year-old vaguely modernized apartment close by Edgewater Park, a short bike ride away.
+“Missionary work,” Barron said, as unflappable and insufferable as a post-graduate in philosophy can be.
+Barron had a PhD, although he eschewed academics in favor of his own leanings, which were economic Marxism, idealistic anarchy, and vegetarianism.
+He had grown up on the west side of Lakewood, camped out in a yurt in his parent’s backyard for years while he was in school.

 “Missionary work?
 What do you mean?”

-“Off the mat into the world.”
+“Off the mat and into the world.”

 “How did it go?”

-“When hell freezes over,” thought Frank.
+“When hell freezes over,” Frank thought.

 Barron Cannon laughed.